McDonald's Chicago Flagship: Rebuild

 On August 8, 2018, the building opened with 19000 sqft of space on a single floor, which was 5000 sqft smaller than the previous two-floor structure.
 The building is regarded as the Chicago Flagship of McDonald's and ushers in the pro-green era of McDonald's with over 1000 solar panels, apple trees, arugula, broccoli, kale, and native grasses on the green roof as it seeks Leadership in Energy and Environmental Design platinum status recognition.
 The exterior eschews emphasis on the corporate red and golden colors and the interior is upgraded for modern commerce: ordering kiosks, table service and use of the mobile app.
 The company had moved its corporate headquarters from Oak Brook to the nearby Fulton-Randolph Market District of the Near West Side in Chicago in June 2018.

-In popular culture

-The restaurant was sung about by the cult Chicago musician Wesley Willis in a song entitled "Rock N Roll McDonald's", which is on his greatest hits album from 1995.
-It describes the location as "a good place to listen to the rock music", while also describing the poor health quality of McDonald's hamburgers, particularly citing the high fat content.
-The song was featured in the movie Super Size Me.